Digital-Preservation-Finland/file-scraper/README.rst

     * pytest, coverage, pytest-cov, Fido, file-magic, pymediainfo, ffmpeg-python, Pillow, python-wand, python-lxml, python-mimeparse

 The following software is required for minimal usage without file format well-formed check.
+Supported versions of the software is mentioned for some packages.
 The bolded software are NOT included in the pip installation script:

-    * For all files: opf-fido, file-magic, **file-5.30**
+    * For all files: opf-fido 1.3.12, file-magic, **file-5.30**
     * Additionally, for image files: Pillow, python-wand, **ImageMagick**
     * Additionally, for audio/video files: pymediainfo, **MediaInfo**, **ffmpeg-python 0.1.16-2** (patched by dpres)
     * Additionally, for pdf files: **veraPDF**